Five Common Misconceptions In Enterprise Security Organizations – Part One

 First, logs are limited.
 They are generated as the data is processed and typically contain just small parts of the raw data, not all of the data.
 Sometimes a very remote and seemingly unimportant property in a seemingly unimportant message suggests an attack, but you won’t see any indication for this message in these logs.
 This is the case, for example, for the Skeleton Key attack which is undetectable by this method.

 Second, an advanced attacker might delete the relevant logs before you get them.
 If an attacker takes over the DC, they can delete any log they want.
 There are also other ways to prevent the logs from reaching the security system.

 Third, you can’t react in realtime to an attack.
 You aren’t able to do active queries against the attacker’s machine or do anything immediately to prevent further damage.
 Instead, you might consider buying a solution that is traffic-based.

-1 Average total cost of data breach is $3.79 million according to 2016 Ponemon Cost of Data Breach study
+1 The average total cost of a data breach is $3.79 million according to 2016 Ponemon Cost of Data Breach study

 3According to the 2015 Cost of a Data Breach Study, it takes an average of 256 days to Identify an APT